OliverDrechsler/front_door_intercom_automation/README.md

 If you're away for your home wireless network you can use a VPN tunnel to connect to your ISP router
 and than send the otp door open code to the REST-API.
 Do not expose the Flask Web-UI or REST-API to the internet!
-VPN Tunnel can activation can also be automated like the REST-API call.
+VPN Tunnel activation can also be automated like the REST-API call in IOS Shotcut App.

 ### Mobile IOS Door Open App